 Data should be stored on a secure, password protected server.
 It may not be stored on a personal computer or removable storage device (including USB thumb drives, removable hard drives, CDs, etc.)

 Data, including grade rosters or individual grades, should never be sent via email or stored in a web service, such as Google Docs, that is not FERPA protected.
-When it is necessary to share student information and data, use the University Dropbox.
+When it is necessary to share student information and data, use the University Secure File Transfer.
 See the full list of campus IT services available to manage protected data.

 Grades and Graded Materials